THE BEST ROAD DISC WHEELSET UPGRADES

 As with any relatively new product category – whether it be road disc bikes or new consumer electronics or most anything else that grows organically – it often takes years for standards to be set.
 Usually, the strongest players call the shots and if the product category or ecosystem that it is part of is fragmented, standards bodies can take eons to reach an agreement.

 There are some dominant players in different segments of the cycling industry but none that cross all of its equipment segments.
-At this point, Shimano with its road disc groupset dominance and, to a lesser degree, some of the larger bike companies, are birthing and shaping the emerging standards for road disc wheelsets as there are no wheel makers nearly as dominant and the wheels must obviously work with the bikes and components.
+At this point, Shimano with its road disc groupset dominance and, to a lesser degree, some of the larger bike companies, have birthed and are shaping the emerging standards for road disc wheelsets as there are no wheel makers nearly as dominant and the wheels must obviously work with the bikes and components.

-What I’m seeing as the emerging road bike standard is Thru Axle (TA) with a 12x100mm front axle diameter and width (rather than a 15×100) and a 12x142mm rear.
-New wheelsets are far more commonly comming with Shimano’s standard Center Lock (CL) hubs rather than 6 Bolt (6B) ones.
+What has emerged as the road bike standard is Thru Axle (TA) with a 12x100mm front axle diameter and width (rather than a 15x100mm) and a 12x142mm rear.
+New wheelsets are far more commonly coming with Shimano’s standard Center Lock (CL) hubs rather than 6 Bolt (6B) ones.

 I’m now beginning to see some wheelsets having very limited inventory or not even being offered in anything but the emerging standard I wrote about above.
-By 2019 or 2020, if your bike and components aren’t set up that way, you may have far fewer choices than you have today.
+In the next couple of years, if your bike and components aren’t set up that way, you may have far fewer choices than you have today.

 In the wheelset comparison table, I’ve noted the compatibility options for each wheelset.